-PRI NCIPLES AND RECOMMENDATIONS COMPLY (YES/NO) EXPLANATION ) Board to discharge its duties and responsibilities effectively.
-A copy of the Company's Board skills matrix for the 2015/16 financial year is available on the Company's website. ommendation 2.3 ted entity should disclose: the names of the directors considered by the board to be independent directors; if a director has an interest, position, association or relationship of the type described in Box 2.3 of the ASX Corporate Governance Principles and Recommendation (3rd Edition), but the board is of the opinion that it does not compromise the independence of the director, the nature of the interest, position, association or relationship in question and an explanation of why the board is of that opinion; and the length of service of each director YES (a) During the 2015/16 financial year, the independent directors of the Company were Messrs Wall, Willesee, Bednar and McKay.
+PR INCIPLES AND RECOMMENDATIONS COMPLY (YES/NO) EXPLANATION isted entity should disclose: the names of the directors considered by the board to be independent directors; if a director has an interest, position, association or relationship of the type described in Box 2.3 of the ASX Corporate Governance Principles and Recommendation (3rd Edition), but the board is of the opinion that it does not compromise the independence of the director, the nature of the interest, position, association or relationship in question and an explanation of why the board is of that opinion; and the length of service of each director YES (a) During the 2015/16 financial year, the independent directors of the Company were Messrs Wall, Willesee, Bednar and McKay.
 Subsequent to the end of the financial year, Mr McKay resigned as a director of the Company leaving Messrs Wall, Willesee and Bednar as the independent directors of the Company. (b) Mr Gedeon is not considered to be independent as a result of his executive role as Managing Director of the Company and his material interest as a substantial shareholder of the Company and as a party to the Heads of Agreement between the Company and vendors of MMJ Bioscience Inc (Merger Agreement).
 Whilst Mr Bednar and former director, Mr McKay, also have interests in the Merger Agreement, their holdings are not of a material quantity that would compromise their independence.
-The Board has determined the independence of each of the Company's Directors in line with the guidance set out by the ASX's Corporate Governance Council and have not formed an opinion contrary to those guidelines. (c) The length of service of each Director is as follows: Mr Willesee was appointed on 14 August 2014 and has served as a director for approximately 23 months.
+The Board has determined the independence of each of the Company's Directors in line with the guidance set out by the ASX's Corporate Governance Council and have not formed an opinion contrary to those guidelines. (c) The length of service of each Director is as follows: Mr Peter Wall was appointed on 14 August 2014 and has served as a director for approximately 26 months.
 Mr Willesee was appointed on 21 October 2014 and has served as a director for approximately 23 months; and Messrs Gedeon, Bednar and McKay were appointed on 27 July 2015.
-Messrs Gedeon and Bednar have served as a directors of the Company for approximately 14 months.
-Upon Mr McKay's resignation in August 2016 he had served as a director for approximately 14 months.
-A m ommendation 2.4 ajority of the board of a listed entity should be pendent directors.
+Messrs Gedeon and Bednar have served as directors of the Company for approximately 14 months.
+Upon Mr McKay's resignation in August 2016 he had served as a director for approximately 13 months.
+A r commendation 2.4 majority of the board of a listed entity ould be independent directors.
 YES The Board Charter requires that where practical the majority of the Board will be independent.
 During the reporting period, the Board was comprised of 80% independent directors (being Mr Wall, Mr Willesee, Mr Bednar and Mr McKay) and 20% executive directors (being Mr Gedeon).
+Following the resignation of Mr McKay after the end of the reporting period, the Board is now structured such that 3 of the 4 directors of the Company (or